IBM/go-sdk-core/Authentication.md

 - Client: (Optional) The `http.Client` object used to invoke token servive requests.
 If not specified by the user, a suitable default Client will be constructed.

+### Usage Notes
+- The IamAuthenticator is used to obtain an access token (a bearer token) from the IAM token service.

+- When constructing an IamAuthenticator instance, you must specify exactly one of ApiKey or RefreshToken.

+- If you specify the ApiKey property, the authenticator will use the IAM token service's `POST /identity/token` operation with grant_type `urn:ibm:params:oauth:grant-type:apikey` to exchange the apikey value for an access token.

+- If you specify the RefreshToken property, the authenticator will use the IAM token service's `POST /identity/token` operation with grant_type `refresh_token` to exchange the refresh token value for an access token.
+In this scenario, you must also specify the ClientId and ClientSecret properties, using the same values that were used when initially obtaining the refresh token value from the IAM token service.

 ### Programming example
 ```go
 import {